 Four practical impacts of data and AI on modern manufacturing

-If you're just starting with digital solutions, here are four areas where data and AI can offer the most immediate and impactful benefits.
+If you're just getting started with manufacturing digital solutions or looking to scale your existing investments, here are four areas where data and AI can offer the most immediate and impactful benefits.

 In manufacturing, efficiency is the engine of excellence.

-Repetitive artifact creation within manufacturing can be made considerably more efficient using generative AI (GenAI).
+Repetitive artifact creation within manufacturing is now routinely handled using generative AI (GenAI).
 GenAI can analyze your business’s corpus of documents to generate documentation, summarize information across multiple documents, create templates, and produce quotes, term sheets, project management assets, or operational and safety manuals.

-Leveraging GenAI a step further, manufacturers can integrate it directly into their operations to analyze proprietary company data from various sources like production lines, quality control systems, and customer relationship databases to create detailed, company-specific documentation that can be used across the organization.
+Leveraging GenAI a step further, many manufacturers have already integrated it directly into their operations.
+They are using it to analyze proprietary company data from various sources like production lines, quality control systems, and customer relationship databases to create detailed, company-specific documentation that can be used across the organization.

 Another practical area that can drive efficiency is cloud technology, which simplifies the process of value extraction without the need for expensive and complex proprietary solutions.